A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Derivations of Lower Bounds on the Number of Relocations

 $\blacksquare$ \textbf{Argument and Lower Bound Development}:\\ Condition (1) in Property \ref{proty_lb3} ensures that the target block remains unmoved until at least one block has been relocated from each of the top $k$ layers.
 Hence, the first move of a block from each of the top $k$ layers is a relocation.
 Moreover, a BP block (e.g., a block above the target block) exists among each of the top $k$ layers.
 Condition (2) ensures that any BP block in one of the top $k$ layers remains BP after the first relocation implemented in that layer.
 Therefore, the first move of a block in each of the top $k$ layers is a non-BG move.

 Tricoire et al. \cite{Tricoire-2018-COR} introduce and analyze this property, and propose a lower bound based on both Properties \ref{proty_lb1} and \ref{proty_lb3}.
-Specifically, their lower bound is set to LB1+$k$, as long as the maximum top $k$ layers satisfy the conditions of Property~\ref{proty_lb3} in the initial configuration $\mathbb{C}$.
-This lower bound is referred to as LB3 as it probably is the third lower bound appeares in the literature, Note that, LB3 generalizes and dominates LB2~\cite{Tricoire-2018-COR} since Property~\ref{proty_lb3} generalizes Property \ref{proty_lb2}.
+Specifically, their lower bound is set to $\text{LB}_1 + k$, as long as the maximum top $k$ layers satisfy the conditions of Property~\ref{proty_lb3} in the initial configuration $\mathbb{C}$.
+This lower bound is referred to as LB$_3$ as it probably is the third lower bound {appears} in the literature.
+Note that, LB$_3$ generalizes and dominates LB$_2$ \cite{Tricoire-2018-COR} since Property \ref{proty_lb3} generalizes Property \ref{proty_lb2}.

-The time complexity of an algorithm to compute LB3 can be $\mathcal{O}(B)$, although the conditions of Property 3 have to be checked several times (i.e., for $k = 1, \cdots, K$, and $K < B/S$).
+The time complexity of an algorithm to compute LB$_3$ can be $\mathcal{O}(B)$, although the conditions of Property 3 have to be checked several times (i.e., for $k = 1, \ldots, K$, and $K < B / S$).
 Our reasoning is as follows. (\romannumeral1) The target block can be found with a time complexity of $\mathcal{O}(B)$.
-Without loss of generality, let it below the $K^{th}$ layer and there are at least $K$ blocks in each stack. (\romannumeral2) The highest priority of BP blocks among the top 1 layer can be computed with a time complexity of $\mathcal{O}(S)$, and that of the top $k$ ($2 \leq k \leq K$) layers can be computed with a time complexity of $\mathcal{O}(S)$ based on the results of $k-1$, i.e., $S$ comparison operations. (\romannumeral3) The lowest priority of stacks after removing the top $K-1$ layers can be computed with a time complexity of $\mathcal{O}(B)$, and the lowest priority of stacks after removing the top $k$ ($1 \leq k \leq K-2$) layers can be computed with a time complexity of $\mathcal{O}(S)$ based on the results of $k+1$, i.e., $2S-1$ comparison operations. (\romannumeral4) Given the above data, the conditions of Property 3 can be checked with a time complexity of $\mathcal{O}(1)$ for any $k = 1, \cdots, K$.
-Following the calculation $B+S+(K-1)S+B+(K-2)(2S-1) < 2B+3KS+2 < 5B+2$, we conclude the time complexity of the overall algorithm as $\mathcal{O}(B)$.
+Without loss of generality, let it {be} below the top $K^{th}$ layer and there are at least $K$ blocks in each stack. (\romannumeral2) The highest priority of BP blocks among the top $1^{st}$ layer can be computed with a time complexity of $\mathcal{O}(S)$, and that of the top $k^{th}$ ($2 \leq k \leq K$) layers can be computed with a time complexity of $\mathcal{O}(S)$ based on the results of the top ${k-1}^{th}$, i.e., $S$ comparison operations. (\romannumeral3) The lowest priority of stacks after removing the top ${K-1}^{th}$ layers can be computed with a time complexity of $\mathcal{O}(B)$, and the lowest priority of stacks after removing the top $k^{th}$ ($1 \leq k \leq K-2$) layers can be computed with a time complexity of $\mathcal{O}(S)$ based on the results of the top ${k+1}^{th}$, i.e., $2S-1$ comparison operations. (\romannumeral4) Given the above data, the conditions of Property 3 can be checked with a time complexity of $\mathcal{O}(1)$ for any $k = 1, \cdots, K$.
+Following the calculation $B+S+(K-1)S+B+(K-2)(2S-1) + K < 2B+3KS+2 < 5B+2$, we conclude the time complexity of the overall algorithm as $\mathcal{O}(B)$. { Since its derivation is a direct extension of that of LB$_2$, LB$_3$ is applicable to all the eight variants with individual moves.}